jvaneyken/jvaneyken/README.md

 :man_technologist: Software Developer
 :mortar_board: Graduated from App Academy
-:books: Currently Learning: Typescript & React Native
+:books: Currently Learning: Typescript & Apollo/GraphQL

 I'm a full-stack software engineer with experience in React.js, Redux, Javascript, CSS, Ruby on Rails, Node.js, MongoDB, SQL, Express, Git, Github, HTML, AWS.
 I have a background in Theatre and Event Lighting, and have always been drawn to fields that involve the creative application of technology.
 I decided to make the switch to Software engineering after seeing the potential to shape a fulfilling career building interesting things that benefit other people.